rroarings/trackside/src/content/drivers/2025/carlos-sainz.md

 Paired with Albon, Sainz is pivotal in Williams’ push for fifth in the Constructors’ Championship.
 His integration into the team’s long-term vision under James Vowles promises further growth.
 Trackside invites fans to follow Sainz’s season and discuss his role in Williams’ revival.

 Can Sainz comeback in 2025 after summer?

+## Podium Fantasies

+Fresh from Ferrari, the Spaniard has hit stride with a podium in Baku, but a U.S. collision penalty dropped him to P12 in Mexico qualifying, finishing P17 in recovery mode amid Williams' strategic experiments.

 ## Join the F1 Fandom